- Take the Pancreatitis Quiz

 - Are taking oral digestive enzymes during pregnancy or while breastfeeding safe?

 What are oral digestive enzymes?
+What are the types?

 Oral digestive enzymes are complex proteins naturally produced by the body to help digest and breakdown the foods we eat.
 The pancreas is the organ responsible for making and secreting digestive enzymes.
 Oral digestive enzymes are used when the pancreas is unable to produce enough digestive enzymes.

-The main digestive enzymes are
+The main digestive enzymes are:

-- proteases for digesting proteins,
+- Proteases for digesting proteins

-- lipases for digesting fats, and
+- Lipases for digesting fats

-- amylases for digesting carbohydrates.
+- Amylases for digesting carbohydrates

 These digestive enzymes are available in pancreatic enzyme products (PEPs).